natelandau/shell-scripting-templates/README.md

 There are two templates located at the root level of this repository.

-- **`template_source_utils.sh`** - A lean template which attempts to source all the utility functions from this repository.
+- **`template.sh`** - A lean template which attempts to source all the utility functions from this repository.
 You will need to update the path to the utilities folder sent to `_sourceUtilities_` at the bottom of the script.
 This template will not function correctly if the utilities are not found.
 - **`template_standalone.sh`** - For portability, the standalone template does not assume that this repository is available.
 Copy and paste the individual utility functions under the `### Custom utility functions` line.

 ### Code Organization